croikey-123/Stocked-app/README.md

   `backend/recipes.js` and `routes/recipes.js`; the frontend doesn't care where the data comes from.
 - **Auth/Users** table was skipped per the brief; every request currently operates on one shared pantry and one shared shopping list.
+This is the main thing that'd need to change before this could support more than one household — every table would need a `user_id`, and the frontend would need a login step.
-- **Deployment** (Days 19-20) isn't done yet — this README covers local dev only.
-The natural path once Week 3 polish is in: push this repo to GitHub, deploy `frontend/` to Vercel or Netlify, deploy `backend/` to Render or Railway (swapping SQLite for their Postgres add-on, since most free hosts don't persist a local file between deploys), and point the frontend's `API_BASE` at the live backend URL.
+- **Recipe search/filtering** on the Cook Tonight tab wasn't added — with only 12 hardcoded recipes it wasn't needed yet, but it's a natural follow-up if `recipes.js` grows or gets swapped for a real API.